Health and Safety Guide When Travelling To Bali

 Taxis

-Taxis are the most common form of transport for tourists and the most trusted taxis are from the Bluebird Taxi Company.
-Unfortunately there are some other taxi companies that cut costs wherever possible resulting in poor vehicle maintenance, rough suspension, and bald tyres.
+Taxis are the most common form of transport for tourists and a highly regarded firm of taxis are from the Bluebird Taxi Company.
+Unfortunately, there are some other taxi companies that cut costs wherever possible resulting in poor vehicle maintenance, rough suspension, and bald tyres.

 Tips to choose a taxi driver: